EagerAI/fastai/README.md

 <img src="files/mnist.png" height=500 align=center alt="Mnist"/>

-What about the implementation of the latest [Computer Vision models](https://github.com/rwightman/pytorch-image-models)?
+__What about the implementation of the latest [Computer Vision models](https://github.com/rwightman/pytorch-image-models)?__

-There is function in fastai ```timm_learner``` which originally written by [Zachary Muller](https://github.com/walkwithfastai/walkwithfastai.github.io/blob/master/02_vision.external.timm.ipynb).
+There is a function in fastai ```timm_learner``` which originally written by [Zachary Muller](https://github.com/walkwithfastai/walkwithfastai.github.io/blob/master/02_vision.external.timm.ipynb).
 It helps to quickly load the pretrained models from [timm library](https://github.com/rwightman/pytorch-image-models).

-First, see list of available models (TOP 10):
+First, lets's see the list of available models (TOP 10):

 ```
 > str(as.list(timm_list_models()[1:10]))